Orlando Arcia Player Props: Braves vs. Reds

 Orlando Arcia At The Plate

-- In 33.3% of his games this season, Arcia has had at least one RBI.
-He's picked up more than one in 14.8%.
+- Arcia has picked up a hit in 69.1% of his 55 games this season, with more than one hit in 34.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.